Tsora-Pop/Tsora-Pop.github.io/_posts/2021-05-25-Cybersecurity-Study-Questions.markdown

 18. What is a VLAN?
 19. What is a VPN?
 20. Explain which interfaces it is more worthwhile to have IDS/IPS on, WAN or LAN interfaces?
+21. What ports relate to NFS?

 ### Endpoint Questions
 1. What are some windows events to be concerned about?
 2. A malicious actor installed a backdoor on an endpoint.
 You have already isolated the device and evicted the actor.
 What are some additional steps to take?
-3. What are possible actions to take when removing malicious software?
+3. What are possible actions to take when removing malicious software on a Windows device?

 ### Cloud Questions